-ACoS or Advertising Cost of Sales is one important metric to measure your Amazon Ads performance.
-Here we learn how a low ACoS is a key performance indicator and hence reducing your ACoS become one of the major tasks for advertisers.
+ACoS or Advertising Cost of Sales is one important metric to measure Amazon Ads performance.
+Here we learn how a low ACoS is a key performance indicator and why reducing ACoS is one of the major tasks for advertisers.

 What is ACoS?